rfo909/CFT/README.md

 to some dictionary, it was possible to create objects with data plus code working on those data.
 The object was always created by a function, not some static or global declaration.

-The "class" keyword came much later, and really does the same thing, but in a more readable fashion.
+The "class" keyword came much later, and really does the same thing, but in a slightly more compact and readable fashion.
 Together with certain refinements in how to access dictionary content, we can now write:

 ```
-	# Create simple class
+	# Greet class
 	# --
-		class Greet {
 		P(1) as String => name
 		self.name=name

 		self.greet=Lambda{
 			"Dear " + self.name
 		}
-		}
-	/Greet
+	/class Greet

 	# Using it
 	# --